banasibb/Election-Analysis-Challenge/README.md

   3. Calculate the total number of votes each candidate received.
   4. Calculate the percentage of votes each candidate won.
   5. Determine the winner of the election based on popular vote.
-For the PyPoll challenge, the following tasks were required:
+<br />For the PyPoll challenge, the following tasks were required:
   1. Calculate voter turnout for each county.
   2. Calculate the percentage of votes from each county out of the total count.
   3. Determine the county with the highest turnout.